 Choristers

-King's School Choristers experience a unique way of life and benefit from a wonderfully enriched musical education.
+King's School Choristers experience a unique way of life and benefit from a wonderfully enriched musical, academic and cultural education.
 They play a central role in daily Cathedral worship and are privileged to sing in one of the county’s most beautiful buildings.
-Choristers gain in confidence and bearing as well as acquiring a level of musical knowledge and understanding that many adults would treasure.
+Choristers gain in confidence and independence as well as acquiring a level of musical knowledge and understanding that many adults would treasure.

 Voice Trials

-Talented boys and girls aged 6-9 who enjoy singing are invited to audition to become Choristers in the historic Cathedral Choir.
+Talented boys and girls in current Year 2 or 3 who enjoy singing are invited to audition to become Choristers in the historic Cathedral Choir.
 Dates for the next voice trials are:

 • Girls - Wednesday 28th February 2024